afancyfridgemagnet/chatweave/README.md

 `/thirdpartyemotes <true|false>`
 When set to true, parses and displays third-party GLOBAL and CHANNEL emotes from 7TV, BTTV, FFZ.

+`/nodelete <true|false>`
+When set to true, prevents deleted messages from being removed.

 `/history <# messages>`
 Sets the maximum number of messages to keep visible.
 Messages over this limit will be removed.
 Set to 0 to disable this functionality.